philips-labs/terraform-hsdp-apache-superset/README.md

 # HSDP Apache Superset module

 This module deploys Apache Superset on Container Host.
+It also deploys a Caddy based reverse proxy on Cloud foundry so you can access the Apache Superset UI.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements